arturoherrero/arturoherrero.com/_posts/2015-01-26-closure-design-patterns-ruby-edition.md

 Back in 2012 I wrote an article about **[closure design patterns][1]**.
 I used Groovy as a programming language but now I have decided to use Ruby (the programming language that I mainly have been using for two years).
+This article was featured in [issue #231 of Ruby Weekly newsletter][2]{:target="_blank"}.

-I want to keep the same examples, so I created a helper method to make assertions.
+I want to keep the same examples, so I have created a helper method to make assertions.

 {% highlight ruby %}